1908

 Other events

-- The Chinese, still active in Salem life, enter a float in the Cherry Festival Parade.
+- The local Chinese community, active in Salem life, enter a float in the annual Cherry Festival Parade.

 - Eaton Hall is built on the Willamette University Campus.
 This classroom building was built with a $50,000 grant from Mr. A.E.
 Eaton, the owner of Union Woolen Mills.